-DCFW provides a limited number of financial assistance contracts with non-profit organizations to carry out workforce development activities for the participating LME-MCOs related to the federal grant.
+DCFW contracts provides a limited number of financial assistance contracts with non-profit organizations or universities to carry out workforce development activities for the participating Tailored Plans related to the federal grant.
 These contracts establish specific objectives and performance measures related to the key federal grant components.
 The contractors are reimbursed monthly.
 The contractors submit invoices (contract reimbursement requests - CRRs) to DCFW.